karangupta982/system-design/02-components/README.md

 | **monitoring-and-logging.md** | Discusses how to observe, log, and monitor systems for reliability.
 Practical: integrate Winston, PM2, or ELK stack for logging and metrics.                                                                 |
 | **rate-limiting.md**          | Explains rate limiting techniques to prevent abuse and control API traffic.
 Practical: implement rate limiting in Express using middleware like `express-rate-limit`.                                        |
 | **reverse-proxy.md**          | Describes reverse proxies and their use in load balancing, SSL termination, and caching.
 Practical: configure Nginx as a reverse proxy for your backend services.                                            |

+---

+## Learning Flow

+1. **Start with API Gateway and Reverse Proxy** to understand how requests are managed and routed.
+2. Move to **Rate Limiting** and **Monitoring** to ensure stability and visibility.
+3. Then explore **Message Queues** for asynchronous communication.
+4. Study **CDNs** and **Consistency Models** to understand global system behavior and performance optimization.

+---

+## Practical Implementation Plan

+* Each `.md` file should include:

+  * Concept overview
+  * Use cases and examples
+  * Implementation guide (with code snippets or configurations)
+  * Observations or learnings from hands-on setup

+As you progress, document real outputs, issues faced, and solutions.
+This will make your repository valuable for both learning and showcasing practical system design understanding.

+---

+## Next Step

+After completing this section, proceed to `03-design-patterns/` where you will study architectural patterns like Microservices, Event-Driven Systems, and CQRS — and begin implementing them using the components built here.